Stupeflix/stupeflix-tasks-api/tasks.rst

     :output_type height: integer
     :output alpha:
     :output_type alpha: boolean
+    :output exif_orientation: The exif orientation that should be applied to the image to see it as it was shot, as "EXIF_ORIENTATION_x", where:

+        * x=1: The 0th row is at the visual top of the image, and the 0th column is the visual left-hand side.

+        * x=2: The 0th row is at the visual top of the image, and the 0th column is the visual right-hand side

+        * x=3: The 0th row is at the visual bottom of the image, and the 0th column is the visual right-hand side.

+        * x=4: The 0th row is at the visual bottom of the image, and the 0th column is the visual left-hand side.

+        * x=5: The 0th row is the visual left-hand side of the image, and the 0th column is the visual top.

+        * x=6: The 0th row is the visual right-hand side of the image, and the 0th column is the visual top.

+        * x=7: The 0th row is the visual right-hand side of the image, and the 0th column is the visual bottom.

+        * x=8: The 0th row is the visual left-hand side of the image, and the 0th column is the visual bottom.
+    :output_type exif_orientation: string
     :output rotation: The rotation that should be applied to the image to see it as it was shot, in degrees.
+(None if a flip is required or info is not present in exif)
     :output_type rotation: float
     :output date_time:
     :output_type date_time: string